LivePersonInc/knowledge-center-archive/pages/documents/Agent and manager workspace/agent tools for messaging/working-with-asynchronous-messaging.md

 To learn more about smart capacity, watch this video:

-<iframe src="https://player.vimeo.com/video/241513074" frameborder="0" webkitallowfullscreen mozallowfullscreen allowfullscreen></iframe>
+<iframe style="max-width: 750px;" src="https://player.vimeo.com/video/241513074" frameborder="0" webkitallowfullscreen mozallowfullscreen allowfullscreen></iframe>

 ### Queue Prioritization: manage the order in which agents receive conversations